In a world where magic is limited and perhaps outlawed, a charlatan merely pretends that his miracles are that… miracles.

 At 7th level, a charlatan’s healing spells are treated as if they were empowered, increasing the amount of damage healed by half (+50%).
 This does not stack with the Empower Spell metamagic feat.

-This ability replaces expert healer.
+This ability replaces improved triage.

 Rebuke Death (Sp)